mikerenfro/openhpc-beyond-the-install-guide/README.md

 The passwords for each cluster's `user1` and `user2` account are stored in the `/vagrant/ansible/user-passwords.txt` file.
 The passwords for cluster `N` can be found on line `N+1` of that file (i.e., if the `vagrant` user runs `ssh user2@sms-4`, the password will be on line 5 of the `user-passwords.txt` file.)
-All other users can ssh to the OpenHPC management nodes by IP address.
-Each management node's IP address can be found in the `/vagrant/ansible/local.ini` file.
+All other users can ssh to the OpenHPC management nodes by public IP address.
+Each management node's public IP address can be found in the `/vagrant/ansible/local.ini` file.

+Thus, the `sinfo`, `ssh`, and `srun` commands above should also work outside the Vagrant VM with the `user1` through `userN` accounts and passwords, as long as you SSH to the management node's public IP address.